net-cloud-app/webapp/README.md

 # webapp
 ## Prerequisites

-- Node.js and npm installed on your development machine.
+- Node.js and npm installed on your development machine. wrgeg
 - MySQL or MariaDB installed on your server with a configured database.
 - Sequelize CLI (`npx sequelize-cli`) installed globally.